Exclusive Webinar: Your NDR is not doing enough! Find out what you need to supercharge it!

 1. Rising Sophistication of Threats

-In 2024, attackers are using AI-driven tools to automate phishing attacks, exploit zero-day vulnerabilities, and bypass traditional defenses.
+In 2024, attackers are using AI-driven tools to automate phishing attacks, exploit zero-day vulnerabilities, and bypass traditional defenses, significantly increasing cyber risks.
 One single oversight can cause major problems, like a ransomware attack that halts operations for weeks.

 2. Strict Regulatory and Compliance Required

-Governments around the world are introducing stricter data protection laws, like the EU’s NIS2 Directive and updates to the GDPR.
+Governments around the world, including the European Union, are introducing stricter data protection laws, like the EU’s NIS2 Directive and updates to the GDPR.
 Not following these rules can lead to fines and reputational damage, so being prepared is crucial for staying in line with regulations.

 3. Financial and Reputational Impact

-Companies experiencing downtime because of cyber incidents could lose money and most importantly customer trust.
-A recent study shows that 56% of customers would not trust a company after a significant data breach.
+Companies experiencing downtime because of cybersecurity incidents could face significant financial losses and, most importantly, a loss of customer trust.
+A recent study1 shows that 56% of customers would not trust a company after a significant data breach.

 4. Protecting Hybrid Work Environments

 The move to hybrid and remote work setups has increased the attack surface area, with endpoints and cloud now being the main targets.
-Cyber resilience helps fix these vulnerabilities without slowing down productivity.
+Cyber resilience helps protect critical business processes and fix these vulnerabilities without slowing down productivity.

 The Pillars of Cyber Resilience

-Creating strong cyber resilience requires a well-rounded strategy.
+Creating strong cyber resilience requires a well-rounded strategy that enhances an organization’s cyber resilience.
 Below are its foundational pillars:

 1. Evaluating and Prioritizing Risks

-The first step is understanding the types of threats out there.
+The first step is understanding the types of threats out there, including evaluating and prioritizing cyber risks.
 Organizations need to:

 2. Strong Defense Systems